ganrad/openshift-s2i-tomee7-wp-jdk8/README.md

 oc new-build --strategy=docker --name=tomee7-plus-centos7 https://github.com/ganrad/openshift-s2i-tomee7-wp-jdk8.git -n openshift
 ```

 2. Download the *tomee7-plus-centos7.json* file from this repository and save it on your local machine where you have OpenShift CLI tools (oc binary) installed.
-Then use the command below to upload the template into the *openshift* namespace.
+Then use the command below to upload the template into your current project/namespace.

 ```
-oc create -f tomee7-plus-centos7.json -n openshift
+oc create -f tomee7-plus-centos7.json
 ```

 3. Click on 'Add to Project' in OpenShift CP Web Console (UI) to create a new application and then select the 'tomee7-plus-centos7' template from the 'Browse' images tab.
 You will then be presented with a form where you can specify